vcmirko/ansible-lod/data/playbooks/README.md

 In this case, we will most likly do a 2-step preprocessing.

 - Pass the information through a jinja2-template, adding a bit of structure
-- Pass the information through a logic module.
+- Pass the information through an ansible-module to complete more complex logic.

 ## vars_local